 Environmental advocacy groups and several States challenged EPA's denial orders in the U.S. Court of Appeals for the Ninth Circuit.
-In April 2021, the Ninth Circuit issued its decision, finding that EPA's denial was arbitrary and capricious based on the record before the Court and directing EPA to grant the petition, issue a final rule revoking the tolerances or modifying the tolerances if EPA could determine the tolerances were safe, and to modify or cancel food-use registrations for chlorpyrifos under FIFRA.
-EPA has determined that the current aggregate exposures from use of chlorpyrifos do NOT meet the legally required safety standard that there is a reasonable certainty that no harm will result from such exposures.
+In April 2021, the Ninth Circuit issued its decision, finding that EPA's denial was arbitrary and capricious based on the record before the Court.
+The Ninth Court ruling directed EPA to grant the petition, issue a final rule revoking the tolerances or modifying the tolerances if EPA could determine the tolerances were safe, and to modify or cancel food-use registrations for chlorpyrifos under FIFRA.